isabella232/data-workbench.en-1/help/home/c-get-started/c-intf-anlys-ftrs/c-config-ltcy-tbls/t-create-ltncy-dims.md

 ---
 description: Latency dimensions are constructed from a parent countable dimension, such as Sessions, and a time dimension, such as Day.
-seo-description: Latency dimensions are constructed from a parent countable dimension, such as Sessions, and a time dimension, such as Day.
-seo-title: Create a latency dimension
 solution: Analytics
 title: Create a latency dimension
 topic: Data workbench